 }

-• Function write_seed_file() is to write the device’s data to the seed file.
+is to write the device’s data to the seed file.

-Keep modifying every location where the device uses PDMDevHlpPhysRead() to read data, then we need to read the code to find out how the device process one data unit, for example:
+to read data, then we need to read the code to find out how the device process one data unit, for example:

-• How E1000 network adapter sends an Ethernet frame
+- How E1000 network adapter sends an Ethernet frame

-• How OHCI USB controller sends an URB.
+- How OHCI USB controller sends an URB.

-• How HDA transfers a stream, etc
+- How HDA transfers a stream, etc

 With this knowledge, we can write a function to quickly call necessary functions to perform the data processing, remembering to reset the devices each time to make sure that the code coverage is stable.
-Let’s name this function fuzz_entry().
+Let’s name this function fuzz_entry()

-Choose a proper place to put the call to fuzz_entry() function in the device’s initialization routine then every time the VM is booting up in fuzzing mode, fuzz_entry() will be called and process the data from the test case file.
+will be called and process the data from the test case file.
 Now, VirtualBox becomes an application that can read an input file and process it, so we can use AFL to fuzz it.
 That how I found the vulnerabilities for HITB Driven2Pwn 2019 and Pwn2Own 2020, the write-ups are coming soon.

 Exploit Primitives